VampireNoob/Nerd-s-ComputerShop/README.md

 - ✔️ We also used methods map, filter, push and toFixed.
 - ✔️ We can also vary the number of products.

-## Here is part of the code using Redux.
+## Here is part of the code using React and Redux.
 ````
 import { createSlice } from "@reduxjs/toolkit";